 Aboriginal Heritage Office Staff

-David Watts, Advisor
+David Watts, Manager

-David stepped back from full-time manager in June 2022.
-He continues to provide his expertise and advice as an advisor.
 David was the first Aboriginal Heritage Officer at local government level and designed and took up the challenge of the partnership in 1999.
 In that time the Aboriginal Heritage Office grew from one officer with a laptop working with one Council to a multi-disciplinary team of staff and a museum working for a partnership of six Councils.